danielrriggs/danielrriggs.github.io/content/Samskara.md

 ###### How to digest negative samskaras
 You have to be able to define & find a samskara to start working with it.
 This is done by paying attention to your emotional state.
 There may be times in your life where you respond disproportionately to a situation.

+Attacking a samskara ("that's not true, that's not true, that's not true") backfires & actually hardens the samskara.
+Our [[Ego|ahamkara]] is stronger than our [[Buddhi]], so no amount of logic will be able to unpack it.
+Instead of trying to convince yourself you can still be successful despite the samskara, you need to figure out what the samskara is protecting your from.

-**First**, notice the samskara in the present.
+**First**, **notice** the samskara in the present.
 Try to understand the features of it.
 - *Example: I'm feeling afraid, abandoned, ashamed; physically, my stomach is queasy, I feel like throwing up, I don't feel hungry.
 There can be mental sensations & physical sensations.*
 Remember that this is emotional energy which is carried over from the past, so there will be times in your life where you felt that same way.